julianeon/julianeon/books.md

 If you like psychology, Barrett's How Emotions Are Made is a future classic.

-Easter's The Comfort Crisis changed how I approached my health; I try to get a lot more outdoor time now.
+Easter's The Comfort Crisis changed how I approached my health (I get more outdoor time now).

 ### Fiction